johnmm/nltk-wiki/Installing-Third-Party-Software.md

 To install
 * Checkout & compile the latest SVN revision http://svn.ask.it.usyd.edu.au/trac/candc/wiki/Subversion
-* Set the environment variable `CANDCHOME` to point to the C&C directory.
+* Set the environment variable `CANDC` to point to the C&C directory.

 ## Prover9 & Mace4